traPtitech/NeoShowcase/docs/architecture.md

 ## Compatibility with Various Backends

 NeoShowcase is designed to be cloud-agnostic, based on traefik.
-While it's theoretically possible to adapt it to various cloud's Ingress Controllers, implementing it extensively can become challenging.
+While it's theoretically possible to adapt it to various cloud's Ingress Controllers, implementing it may very well be challenging.

 |           | Docker(traefik)         | K8s(traefik)                          | K8s(Cloud, not implemented)     |
 |-----------|-------------------------|---------------------------------------|----------------|